microsoft/onnxruntime/docs/tutorials/mobile/helpers/make-dynamic-shape-fixed.md

 ## Making a symbolic dimension fixed

-Here is an example model with a symbolic dimension called 'batch' for the batch size in 'input:0'.
+Here is an example model, viewed using Netron, with a symbolic dimension called 'batch' for the batch size in 'input:0'.
 We will update that to use the fixed value of 1.